-The Great Reno Balloon Race sends upwards of 80+ beautiful hot-air balloons into the Reno skies each September.
+Each September, The Great Reno Balloon Race sends more than 80 beautiful hot-air balloons into the skies over Reno.
 It has been one of Reno’s most colorful and spectacular events for over three decades and is a world-renowned and locally beloved community tradition.

 Whether you’re looking for a spot to kick off the night, or seeking the perfect nightcap, Reno’s LGBTQ bars have something for everyone.

-5 Star Saloon is located downtown and is Reno’s longest running gay bar.
+Located downtown, 5 Star Saloon is Reno’s longest-running gay bar.
 They have a large dance floor with a stage and dance poles.

 Carl’s Saloon will make you feel like you’re right at home.
 There are an awesome backyard patio and pool tables.
 They are located near the Peppermill Resort on South Virginia St.

-Breweries, distilleries and wineries are popping up all around the area.
-From award-winning pilsners to jaw-dropping tasting rooms, there’s plenty of local taste to go around.
+Breweries, distilleries and wineries can be found all around the area.
+From award-winning pilsners to welcoming tasting rooms, there’s plenty of local taste to go around.

-Click here to check out more of Reno’s nightlife scene.
+Check out even more of Reno’s nightlife scene.

 Weddings in Reno Tahoe can be as unique as your relationship.
 Elope or plan a destination wedding on the beautiful beaches of Lake Tahoe or find that perfect venue nestled in an eclectic neighborhood like Dickerson Road.
 Don’t forget the endless options for bachelor and bachelorette parties too!